peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

-This object's unscaled value.
+This object' s unscaled value.
 Will be negative if this object's value is negative (including a negative NaN).

 <a id="Sign"></a>
 ### Sign